Restaurant Brand Franchise Disclosure Documents (FDD’s) and owner shuffles

 How Franchisee Location Reassignments Work

-BK Franchisee EYM owned these 2 stores.
-Two were reassigned to new BK Franchisee Union Burgers.
+BK franchisee EYM owned these two stores.
+Both were reassigned to new BK franchisee Union Burgers.

 30711 Southfield Rd